qualityshepherd/brine/posts/southern_coast.md

 - **Lady Isolde** `Noble, Graceful, Introspective` - sought sanctuary from the pressures of court life
 - 24 Monks, 6 pilgrims

-**1202 The Skyroot Sentinels** Towering, ancient trees grow impossibly tall here, their roots gripping stone as if holding the mountain in place.
-Legends claim these trees are guardians, awakened only when the land is threatened.
-Their bark is scarred with old battle wounds, and those who listen closely can hear faint warnings or welcomes, depending on the visitor’s intent.
+**1202 The Skyroot Sentinels** Towering, ancient trees grow impossibly tall here, their roots gripping stone, binding the mountain in place.
+Their bark is scarred with old battle wounds.
+Those who listen closely hear faint warnings or welcomes, depending on intent.

 **1203 The Broken Stair** A weathered stone staircase, half-swallowed by trees and moss, climbs partway up the mountainside before vanishing into ruin.
 No one knows who built it, but the air around it hums with a strange energy.
 Some believe it once led to a forgotten temple, while others suspect it was abandoned for good reason.